What Happens When We Die?

 Those of us still living, and saved, will also receive glorified, immortal bodies to join the resurrected saved and we will all head for Heaven together!

-If they receive Jesus as their Lord and Savior (knowingly or unknowingly - that's yet another study), they will be assured of being re-united with their children, for an eternity of wonders together that we can’t even begin to imagine!
+If they receive Jesus as their Lord and Savior, they will be assured of being re-united with their children, for an eternity of wonders together that they can’t even begin to imagine.

 Including back on a perfect, re-made Earth!